 In April I applied for accommodation, and then I found out I had a place at Bath on results day in August.
 From then on I was in a pharmacy Facebook group chat and then we got allocated our accommodation and there were pages set up on Facebook to find your flatmates so then we had a flat groupchat.
 Then at the end of September I finally started studying Pharmacy at the University of Bath.

 A bit of advice if you are just looking to apply to do Pharmacy as a backup for medicine-don't!
 If you are thinking about it be careful as some universities say they would rather have someone with lower grades/lower predicted grades that wanted to do pharmacy than someone who wanted to do medicine but didn't get in.
-I didn’t realise that Pharmacy would be so hard or intense- everyone thinks of medicine being really hard but I think (maybe controversially) that pharmacy is just as hard and you have to have much of the same knowledge- complex biology and chemistry, potentially even more chemistry and maths doing calculations as well and knowing more about drugs.
+I didn’t realise that Pharmacy would be so hard or intense- everyone thinks medicine is really hard but I think (maybe controversially) that pharmacy is just as hard and you have to have much of the same knowledge - complex biology and chemistry, potentially even more chemistry and maths doing calculations as well and knowing more about drugs.
 The course for pharmacy is 4 years as opposed to 5 for medicine but really pharmacy needs to be or could easily be stretched to 5 years (with some unis doing this).

 After completing a pharmacy degree there is a year (pre-registration year) where you work in a pharmacy underneath another pharmacist, with an exam at the end set by the GPhC.
 One of the slightly annoying things about pharmacy is the fact that you have so much knowledge you must know and by the time you are qualified you have had a lot of training and often continue to train (Independent prescribing, Clinical Pharmacy Practice Certificates/Diplomas/Masters etc) and have to complete 9 continuing professional development entries every year.
 You don’t get paid anywhere near as much as well qualified doctors (although it is still a professional salary), and may not get as much respect from people- some people think you are just training to be a glorified shop assistant, which is really not true and I am glad to say that I think the public perception of pharmacists is starting to change.
 If you really want to do pharmacy and become a pharmacist, which I personally wanted to, then Bath is an excellent place to study it!